VaranDerg/DiggingGame/DiggingGame/PatchNotes/README BETA.txt

 - Fixed an issue where Secret Tunnels couldn't be discarded.
 - Thunderstorm no longer softlocks the game if no Buildings are made.
 - Regeneration now scores the correct amount of points listed on the card.
+- Fixed an issue where players could sometimes damage multiple buildings with one card.